MelanieIStefan/CurriculumMapper/README.md

 # CurriculumMapper
-A curriculum mapping tool using R Shiny
+A curriculum mapping tool using R